Adaminaby

 Local children have gone on to university in Wagga, Canberra, Melbourne, Wollongong, Armidale, Sydney...

-Cooma has a Country Universities Centre, (previously Cooma Universities Support Centre), for students doing university subjects via distance education.
+Cooma has a Country Universities Centre for students doing university subjects via distance education.
 It offers facilities such as high speed Internet and video conferencing.
 You can also study B Education or B Business Studies through the CUC, by a combination of distance and face to face learning.

 -